alantaboev/bg/README.md

 For playing «Calculator», use the command: `brain-calc`
 > asciinema brain-calc

-For playing «Greatest Common Divisor of given numbers», use the command: `brain-gcd`
+For playing «Greatest Common Divisor», use the command: `brain-gcd`
 > asciinema brain-gcd

+For playing «Arithmetic progression», use the command: `brain-progression`
+> asciinema brain-progression